BSc 2nd Year Microbiology Infection and Disease Notes Study Material

 Types of Diseases

 3. Endemic diseases.
-The diseases which usually occur at a low level in a certain geographic area, as toxoplasmosis.
+The disease usually occurs at a low level in a certain geographic area, such as toxoplasmosis.

 4. Epidemic diseases.
-The diseases which break out in explosive proportions within a population, as influenza, measles.
+The diseases which break out in explosive proportions within a population, such as influenza, and measles.

 5. Pandemic diseases.
-When an outbreak above normal level occurs on a world-wide scale, as influenza pandemic of many countries of the world.
+When an outbreak above the normal level occurs on a worldwide scale, as the influenza pandemic in many countries of the world.

 Establishment of Disease

-Disease is the result of a complex series of interactions involving both host and parasite.
+The disease is the result of a complex series of interactions involving both the host and parasite.
 A parasite must possess some unusual potential characteristics which allow it to overcome host defenses and bring about the anatomical or physiological changes leading to disease.
-Before it can manifest these abilities, however, the parasites first gain entry to the host in enough numbers to establish population.
+Before it can manifest these abilities, however, the parasites first gain entry to the host in enough numbers to establish a population.
 Then it should be able to penetrate and grow at that location.

 The establishment of a microbially caused disease is infact a function (f) of the virulence of the particular pathogen in terms of its invasiveness, its toxigenicity, the dosage (numbers) of that pathogenic microbe, and the resistance of the host.
 It may therefore be expressed as follows: